UAE spy suspect found ‘hanged’ in Turkish prison

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ANKARA: A suspected Emirati spy who was detained by Turkish authorities 10 days ago has killed himself in prison, a Turkish government source and state media said on Monday.
 The suspect was found dead in Silivri prison, on the outskirts of Istanbul, state news agency Anadolu reported.
 A Turkish justice ministry source confirmed the report to AFP.
-Istanbul prosecutor’s office later said the suspect was found hanged on Sunday.
-The man was taken into custody with another alleged spy as authorities probed whether they were tied to the murder of Saudi journalist Jamal Khashoggi last October in Istanbul.
+Istanbul prosecutor´s office later said the suspect was found hanged on Sunday.

 ANKARA: A suspected Emirati spy who was detained by Turkish authorities 10 days ago has killed himself in prison, a Turkish government source and state media said on Monday.
 The suspect was found dead in Silivri prison, on the outskirts of Istanbul, state news agency Anadolu reported.
 A Turkish justice ministry source confirmed the report to AFP.
-Istanbul prosecutor’s office later said the suspect was found hanged on Sunday.
-The man was taken into custody with another alleged spy as authorities probed whether they were tied to the murder of Saudi journalist Jamal Khashoggi last October in Istanbul.
+Istanbul prosecutor´s office later said the suspect was found hanged on Sunday.